JoelleJames/JoelleJames/README.md

 ## Hi, I’m Joelle :smiley:
 - :mortar_board: I'm a graduate in MSc Computer Science
 - :books: I’m currently making an app with `Kotlin`
-- :computer: I’m looking for a job in software development
+- :computer: I'm working as a Software Engineer
 - :postbox: You can reach out to me on [LinkedIn](https://www.linkedin.com/in/joelle-james)

 <br />